dblohm7/dblohm7.github.com/source/_posts/2017-11-16-legacy-firefox-exensions-and-userspace.markdown

 gives us a better kernel analogy:

 * Gecko is the kernel;
-* WebExtensions are privileged applications;
+* WebExtensions are privileged user applications;
 * Web content runs as unprivileged user applications.

 In Conclusion